About Mission Blue

 Deb Castellana, Director of Communications

 Deb Castellana grew up in Cold Spring Harbor, a small village on Long Island Sound in New York.
 Between the Atlantic Ocean and the Sound, and the freshwater creeks of the North Shore, Deb was under the ocean’s spell from an early age.
 Of the many places she’s lived, her home has never been more than 7 miles away from the ocean.
-She lived in Sweden, Mexico, Cape Cod, and on her own boat in Palm Beach and the Bahamas, before relocating to California in 1998.
+She has lived in Sweden, Mexico, Cape Cod, and on her own boat in Palm Beach and the Bahamas, before relocating to California in 1998.

 Deb learned to dive in Palm Beach Florida from diving legend Norine Rouse in the 1980’s.
 “Norine played a huge part in shaping my life.
 Like a polar bear with her cub, she brought me into the blue heart of the planet.
 I never looked back.
 I was home.”

 Since then, Deb has worked in several maritime professions – from boatyard management to working as boat captain on a luxury yacht in Mexico, to dive mastering and working as a marine archeologist.
 She has also been a consultant and translator for websites featuring solo around the world sailing races.
-She has cruised her own yacht in the Bahamas & Caribbean, been through hurricanes and is still in love with the sea.
+She has sailed her own yacht in the Bahamas & Caribbean, been through hurricanes and is still in love with the sea.

-Since then she has been studying ocean issues full time, as well as working with several ocean conservation organizations.
 Deb is dedicated to spreading awareness about ocean issues, and doing what she can to save what we can of our world ocean and it’s myriad of creatures while we still have the window to do it.
 This is why Mission Blue’s Hope Spot program is so appealing.
 “It makes sense and I believe it can work.
 It actually makes me feel hopeful for the future.”

-Brett Garling, Partnership Manager
+Brett Garling, Communications Manager